-Eduardo has published his research in high impact international journals (such as the Journal of the Royal Statistical Society, Health Economics or Journal of Productivity Analysis).
+Eduardo has published his research in high impact international journals (such as the Journal of the Royal Statistical Society, Statistical Papers, Health Affairs, Health Economics or Journal of Productivity Analysis).
 You can see Eduardo's publications and some of his working also in his Google Scholar profile.

 Before joining Manchester, Eduardo was a Senior Researcher at the University of Oxford (Blavatnik School of Government and Health Economics Research Centre) and a Lecturer in Economics at the University of Strathclyde.
-Eduardo completed a Ph.D. in Econometrics at the University of Manchester thanks to the generous support of Fundación Ramón Areces.
+Eduardo completed a Ph.D. in Econometrics at the University of Manchester thanks to the support of Fundación Ramón Areces.